 The macrolide antibiotics, such as erythromycin, actually boost itraconazole levels and could increase the potential for itraconazole toxicity.

 Itraconazole may increase the toxicity potential of cannabidiol (CBD)-containing products.

 CONCERNS AND CAUTIONS

 Itraconazole is able to penetrate most body tissues and thus fight fungal infections in most organs.
-It cannot penetrate, however, the blood/brain barrier and thus is useless in central nervous system fungal infections.
+It cannot penetrate, however, the blood/brain barrier in the absence of active inflammation and thus is not reliable in central nervous system fungal infections.
 In such a situation, another closely related medication (fluconazole) would be helpful.